okube-ai/laktory/docs/concepts/pipeline.md

     [`laktory.models.Pipeline`][laktory.models.Pipeline]<br>
     [`laktory.models.PipelineNode`][laktory.models.PipelineNode]<br>

-The Pipeline model is the most fundamental component of Laktory.
-It declares how data is read, transformed and written.
+The Pipeline model is the cornerstone of Laktory.
+It specifies the process of reading, transforming, and writing data.

-A pipeline is defined as a collection of nodes, each producing a DataFrame by reading a source, applying transformations, and optionally writing the output to a sink.
+A pipeline is structured as a sequence of nodes.
+Each node generates a DataFrame by reading a source, applying transformations, and optionally writing the output to a sink.

 ```yaml
 name: stock_prices